Vintage Clothing & Accessories since 1997

 • Stop pressing a garment if the fabric begins to melt or shine.
 Usually the heat is too high and/or the pressure you're using is too great.
 Test press in an inadvertent spot if you're unsure of the heat.

-• Instead of ironing, buy a handheld travel steamer.
+• Instead of ironing, buy a small garment steamer.
 They are a great way to make your clothes wrinkle free in less time.
-You don't have to set a heat setting.
+You don't have to set a heat setting, and they cannot burn fabric.
 And, you can use a steamer on all the "never press" fabrics listed above.

 _________________________________